stromvap/royal-game-of-ur/README.md

 To make the game play itself out by rolling and moving random game pieces until one player has won:</br>
 `GET http://localhost:8080/play`

+## How to create AIs and make em do battle

+Create a class that implements `se.stromvap.royal.game.of.ur.ai.Ai`.

+Go to `se.stromvap.royal.game.of.ur.ai.AiArenaMain` and use your new AI against another AI.

+Currently the `SimpleAi` has a win rate of 95% vs `RandomAi`.

+Good luck!

 ## TODO
 TODO: Make someone look at the code and improve it!</br>
-TODO: Make it so you can write AIs and make em battle each other!
+TODO: Create UI